 - 2. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
-Discuss: Approximately 11%, with 8% reported as minimum Adequate Proportion. - 3.
+Discuss: Approximately 8%. - 3.
 Specific to Legal Services, has there been a change in your local needs in the past four years?
 If so, please identify the change (include whether the change affected the level of funding and the difference in funding levels in the past four years).
+Yes/No, Discuss:

-Yes/No, Discuss: Answer: The AAA funded service provider, Legal Aid of Sonoma County, prioritizes services to those in most social or financial need (low or very low income).
-Changes include increases in older adults facing evictions, need for securing benefits, increased partnership with Adult Protective Services, setting temporary restraining orders, consumer issues, other housing issues and financial abuse.
+Answer: The AAA funded service provider, Legal Aid of Sonoma County, prioritizes services to those in most social or financial need (low or very low income).
+Changes include increases in older adults facing mobile home park evictions, need for securing benefits, setting temporary restraining orders, consumer issues, other housing issues and financial abuse.